Learn More About Our Site

 After running this site ad-free for 3 years I decided to test carrying responsive ads to see how much they would earn & if that would allow me to invest further into growing the site.
 I still work hard on the site, but it has not earned enough to quit working my regular job, though gladly I do now cover the hosting bill & cost of licensing images and such.
 If the site keeps growing for another year or two I should hopefully have recouped the cost of the domain name too.

 - Mobile vs Desktop Units: They allow you to set up mobile & desktop ad units, then only trigger one or the other based on the end user's device.
+As of right now most pages on our site only show an ad in the right rail sidebar of the desktop version of the site.

 - Header Bidding: They offer a header bidding feature which enables ad retargeters and other programmatic advertisers to bid for placement based on the user prior to the page loading.

 - Dynamic Ad Reloading: Ad networks they are partnered with like Google have limits on how many ads can be displayed on a page.
 Clickio offers a feature which enables new & related ads to reload as readers scroll through an article, which makes it easier to monetize some of the longform articles I have published instead of publishing many short articles.
+For now we do not have display ads in the body content section of most pages of the site.

 - Sticky Ads: Ads in the right sidebar on desktop computers can be made sticky, to where they scroll with the page to stay in view as the user scrolls down below the initial "above the fold" section of the page.